Blue Gemini: History

+of objectives of value to both the NASA and DOD."

 In December 1963 McNamara approved the development of a Manned Orbital Laboratory (MOL) which was essentially a revived MODS.
 Blue Gemini should not be confused with the Gemini B spacecraft that was developed for MOL.
 Gemini B included a tunnel through its heat shield to enable the astronauts to reach the MOL spacecraft.

 Because Blue Gemini was a paper project that was canceled before NASA started any Gemini flights, no Blue Gemini hardware was constructed.
 A test article on display at the National Museum of the United States Air Force at Wright-Patterson AFB, Ohio is the Gemini B spacecraft, recognized by its distinctive "US Air Force" written on the side, and the circular hatch cut through the heat shield.

 In fiction

 The Blue Gemini trilogy of novels (Blue Gemini, Blue Darker Than Black, and Pale Blue) by Mike Jenne describe a fictional "Aerospace Support Project" which used a modified version of the Gemini spacecraft to execute military IIK (Intercept-Inspect-Kill) missions against Soviet satellites suspected of carrying nuclear weapons.